jsemoun/BaseQuery/README.md

  * A 4x nested storage structure
  * Average import speeds of 10,000+ entries per second (Intel Core i7-7700HQ CPU @ 2.8GHz)
  * Instantaneous querying system
- * Facebook's zstd lossless compression algorithm to reduce the size of the data (On average reduces the data to less than 1% of the original size...
-I'm not joking)
+ * Facebook's zstd lossless compression algorithm to reduce the size of the data (On average reduces the data to less than 10% of the original size)
  * Calculating the time all your files will take to import based on your specific hardware
  * Duplicate data protection
  * Email harvesting program built in